coracle-social/socrates/README.md

 # DVM Modular Pipeline Demo

-This project demonstrates a modular pipeline designed as part of a Data Virtualization Module (DVM) proof-of-concept.
+This project demonstrates a modular pipeline designed as part of a Data Vending Machine (DVM) proof-of-concept.
 The demo collects events from a Nostr relay, stores them in an SQLite database, generates vector embeddings using a pre-trained SentenceTransformer model, and indexes these embeddings into a ChromaDB vector store for querying and summarization.

 ## Project Structure